 Nengo is a software package for building and simulating large-scale neural systems.

 Among other things, Nengo has been used to implement motor control, visual attention, serial recall, action selection, working memory, attractor networks, inductive reasoning, path integration, and planning with problem solving.
-Nengo was used to create Spaun, a model which combines many of the previously listed models in a single comprehensive whole.
+Nengo was used to create a continuing research project, Spaun, a model which combines many of the previously listed models in a single comprehensive whole.
+Spaun has been featured in hundreds of media stories from around the world.